adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #62 Stuck.
 It does not like something.
 When I try to POST the notes typed by the user ... it does not like something in that path.
 Need to figure it out.

+#63 Progress!
+When the user clicks a book in the Currently-Reading-SubComponent, the title is then displayed on the notes section and the title with the associated note is then POST-Routed when the user hits enter on the note.
+Yes, progress!